tee3/homedir/README.md

 `bash` is initialized by adding a `~/.cmdrc.bat` file (and `~/.cmdrc.local.bat` file) that is executed on starting `cmd`.

+The configuration system generates a `~/.cmdrc.local.bat` file for local configuration.
+It is initially empty.

 ## support for emacs

-Emacs packages are installed and configured automatically by the included `~/.emacs` initialization file.
+This contains a `~/.emacs` file, which installs and configures Emacs packages automatically via `use-package` and `package`.

+The configuration system generates `~/.emacs.machine.el` and `~/.emacs.user.el` for local machine and user configuration.
+These files initially contain only boilerplate for Emacs Lisp file.
+The configuration system optionally will provide the user with suggestions to set up these files to properly set the system's name and the user's name and email address since these are often detected incorrectly by Emacs.

 ## support for git

+This includes `~/.gitconfig`, `~/.gitignore`, and `~/.gitattributes` files to configure Git.
+This is intended to be portable across all systems including Windows.

-The `~/.gitconfig` file includes a file named `~/.gitconfig.user` designed for git configuration parameters that are user-specific.
+The `~/.gitconfig` file includes files named `~/.gitconfig.machine` and `~/.gitconfig.user` for machine-specific and user-specific configuration parameters.
+This is intended for configuration parameters that are sensitive and should not be shared on a public server.

 The install script will migrate the user name/email from `~/.gitconfig` to `~/.gitconfig.user` as required.